thrive-spectrexq/effero/README.md

 4. **Local-first, cloud-optional.** Effero runs end-to-end on a Raspberry Pi / Jetson / mini-PC with local models (llama.cpp, Ollama, faster-whisper, Piper) and no internet connection.
 Cloud LLMs and APIs are opt-in accelerants, not requirements.
 5. **Safety is architecture, not a system prompt.** A runtime guardrail engine — independent of the LLM — grounds every proposed action against the robot/device's actual state and a declarative policy before it is allowed to execute.
 6. **Bring your own model.** LLM, ASR, TTS, and vision backends are all adapters behind stable interfaces, matched to your hardware budget: from a 27 MB edge speech model to a frontier cloud LLM.
+7. **Polyglot by design, not by default.** Everything defaults to Python — that's where the ecosystem and the contributors are.
+Rust shows up only where the architecture specifically calls for it: the safety kernel (an independently-auditable, LLM-free guardrail process) and constrained-device MCP servers (`crates/`) that a Python runtime can't run on.
+It's never a blanket rewrite of the core.

 ---